flljy940/tp/docs/DeveloperGuide.md

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   2. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by typing java -jar tutorrec.jar.<br>
        Expected: The most recent window size and location is retained.

 3. Shutting down the app

    1. Click the 'X' button on the window of the app or the `esc` hotkey

-   2. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by java -jar tutorrec.jar.<br>
        Expected: The app saves the most recent set of contacts before closing and shows the GUI with the latest set of contacts.

 ### Deleting a student